 LONG LIFE: Eir models were designed for heavy labor and can operate longer than other models before they need to stop for self-maintenance.
-Eir models can operate twice as long (up to 40 hours) before they must recharge their therma-torque engines.
+Eir models can operate twice as long (up to 40 hours) before they must recharge their thermatorque engines.
 Eir models with classes that require rest to recharge class-based abilities (like a wizard resting to prepare spells) must still satisfy those requirements normally.

-CLOCKWORK POINTS: Eirl models were built to be general laborers and saw wide use in a multitude of areas.
-They receive 4 clockwork points (CPs) for additional customizations, plus an additional 3 CP at 4th level and every 4 levels thereafter.
+CLOCKWORK POINTS: Eir models were built to be general laborers and saw wide use in a multitude of areas.
+They receive 8 clockwork points (CPs) for additional customizations.